VZV Research Laboratory

 Primary supervisor: Allison Abendroth

-This project will involve a molecular and cell biology techniques including specialized primary human dendritic cell culture, mammalian cell culture, virus culture, cell infection, multi-colour flow cytometry, western blotting, immunofluorescent staining and confocal microscopy.
+This project will involve a wide variety of molecular and cell biology techniques including mammalian cell culture, virus culture, cell infection, DNA transfection, Western blotting, multi-colour flow cytometry, immunofluorescent staining and confocal microscopy.

 Discipline: Infectious diseases and Immunology

 Keywords: Varicella zoster virus, Immunology, Virology